Showing posts with label Automated Storage Systems. Show all posts

 • The financial reserves that the organisation must invest in such systems and the likely chance that the required levels of return on the investment can be achieved.

-• The throughput of products in terms of their characteristics.
-The weight, volume and density of the products being handled will determine if a manual, semi-automated or fully automated warehouse is the best option.
+• Product throughput in terms of their characteristics.
+The weight, volume, and density of the products being handled will determine whether a manual, semi-automated, or fully automated warehouse is the best option.

 • The sales policy of an organisation can be cost-led, or the service given by the organisation to its customers can be the dominant theme.
 The choice of warehouse systems will significantly impact the service and the cost-of-service provision.

 The provision of third-party logistics services in the local area can also affect the choice and type of warehouse system an organisation chooses.
-Third-party warehousing may be available that operates as manual, semi-automated or fully automated warehousing types, and the costs and capacities of these may be more suitable where the sustained output in terms of the volumes of products handled is still being determined.
+Third-party warehousing may be available and operate as manual, semi-automated, or fully automated warehousing types.
+The costs and capacities may be more suitable where the sustained output of the volumes of products handled is still being determined.

-Automated Storage and Retrieval Systems (AS/RS) are the various computer-controlled systems for automatically handling materials into, through and out of a warehouse operation.
+Automated Storage and Retrieval Systems (AS/RS) are computer-controlled systems that automatically handle materials in, through, and out of a warehouse operation.
 AS/RS systems are typically used in organisations where:

-• The maximum use of warehouse or manufacturing facility space is critical to ensure the lowest unit storage or manufacturing costs.
+• Maximising warehouse or manufacturing facility space is critical to ensuring the lowest unit storage or manufacturing costs.

 • Site-specific space constraints exist.

-• There are no final amendments made to the products between the products being received from suppliers and dispatched to customers, and only finished products are handled, stored and transported within the facility.
+• No final amendments are made to the products between their receipt from suppliers and dispatch to customers, and only finished products are handled, stored, and transported within the facility.

-• The accuracy of the received, stored and dispatched products is critical because of potentially expensive damages or the fact that only limited amounts of costly products will be purchased.
+• The accuracy of the received, stored and dispatched products is critical because of potentially expensive damages or because only limited amounts of costly products will be purchased.

-• An exceedingly high volume of products is being moved into and out of the warehouse, primarily if the products are only handled by whole pallets.
+• An exceedingly high volume of products is being moved into and out of the warehouse, especially if the products are only handled by whole pallets.

 An AS/RS warehouse is typically used only for standard loads such as pallets, which come in 1200mm x 1000mm or 800mm x 1000mm configurations, meaning each standard load can fit into a uniformly sized pallet racking space.

-Standard loads simplify the handling of products and make stock auditing easier as the utilised pallet configurations mean that only pallets in the primary storage location must be counted unless there are apparent signs that products have been removed from the pallet.
+Standard loads simplify product handling and make stock auditing easier.
+The utilised pallet configurations mean that only pallets in the primary storage location must be counted unless there are apparent signs that products have been removed from the pallet.

-Using standardised pallet loads within an AS/RS warehouse ensures that the costs of handling each pallet or unit, if this is the preferred cost calculation, can be minimised if the throughput of the warehouse is maintained at or near its capacity.
+Using standardised pallet loads within an AS/RS warehouse ensures that the costs of handling each pallet or unit, if this is the preferred cost calculation, can be minimised if the warehouse's throughput is maintained at or near its capacity.

-Nonstandard loads can be handled, but due to the irregularity of their size, the return on investment in an AR/SR warehouse facility will be lower due to the decreased efficiency that is made of the space volume and the potentially slower speed in which nonstandard loads can be handled.
+Nonstandard loads can be handled, but due to the irregularity of their size, the return on investment in an AR/SR warehouse facility will be lower due to the decreased efficiency of the space volume and the potentially slower speed at which nonstandard loads can be handled.
 The potential advantages of initiating and using an AS/RS warehouse might include:

-• Reduced Staff Costs: by implementing an AS/RS warehouse, an organisation can decrease its staff costs in several ways, as some AS/RS warehouse operations can employ a single AS/RS system to replace a multitude of picking staff, freeing staff to focus on more productive functions.
+• Reduced Staff Costs: Implementing an AS/RS warehouse can decrease an organisation's staff costs in several ways.
+Some AS/RS warehouse operations employ a single AS/RS system to replace a multitude of picking staff, freeing staff to focus on more productive functions.

 The disadvantages of AS/RS warehouse systems might include the following:

-• High Maintenance Costs: as with any equipment or technology, an AS/RS warehouse will need routine maintenance and occasional repair that can be expensive and may lead to a limited amount of downtime as occasional repairs and maintenance are also made.
+• High Maintenance Costs: As with any equipment or technology, an AS/RS warehouse will need routine maintenance and occasional repair, which can be expensive and may lead to limited downtime as occasional repairs and maintenance are also made.

-• Suitability for Highly Variable Materials Throughput: an AS/RS warehouse best suits organisations with regular, predictable, and repetitive demand characteristics.
-Organisations for whom the demand varies for their products and/or services from week to week or month to month will need help to operate an AS/RS warehouse effectively and efficiently.
+• Suitability for Highly Variable Materials Throughput: An AS/RS warehouse best suits organisations with regular, predictable, and repetitive demand characteristics.
+Organisations whose demand varies for their products and/or services from week to week or month to month will need help operating an AS/RS warehouse effectively and efficiently.
 A decreased throughput of products increases the cost per unit, which, in some cases, can eradicate an organisation's profitability.

-• Technical Skill and Retraining of Staff: Staff employed within an AS/RS warehouse must be adequately trained to safely handle AS/RS warehousing systems.
+• Technical Skill and Retraining of Staff: Staff employed within an AS/RS warehouse must be adequately trained to handle AS/RS warehousing systems safely.
 This will lead to downtime during training, which must be repeated when current staff leave the organisation.

-An AS/RS warehouse can dramatically increase productivity, efficiency, and profitability for many organisations but is only suitable for some organisations due to the vagaries of demand.
-The high investment required for an AS/RS warehouse needs a high and stable level of demand for the mandated return on investment to make such a venture worthwhile.
+An AS/RS warehouse can dramatically increase productivity, efficiency, and profitability for many organisations.
+However, due to the vagaries of demand, it is only suitable for some organisations.
+The high investment required for an AS/RS warehouse requires a high and stable level of demand for the mandated return on investment to make such a venture worthwhile.

-Therefore, the high investment levels required for an AS/RS warehouse facility must be carefully considered against the demand for an organisation's products, the effects of economic downturns, the cost of capital over the long term and the impact on cash flow.
+Therefore, the high investment levels required for an AS/RS warehouse facility must be carefully considered concerning the demand for an organisation's products, the effects of economic downturns, the cost of capital over the long term, and the impact on cash flow.

-AS/RS Warehousing facilities can be extremely efficient and profitable where the risk of demand downturns can be shared over many product lines, making these facilities ideal for third-party warehouse operators that handle the inventories for several different trading organisations.
+AS/RS Warehousing facilities can be extremely efficient and profitable, as the risk of demand downturns can be shared over many product lines.
+This makes these facilities ideal for third-party warehouse operators that handle the inventories for several different trading organisations.